 Here at Kingshurst, we aim to develop a set of skills, knowledge and understanding in our geography curriculum, through children actively taking part in their learning through purposeful, relevant and hands on opportunities, experiences and exposure to the wider world and by bringing these experiences into the classroom.
 The curriculum starts with the children’s prior knowledge and experiences and builds on that through enquiry led learning.
 The content of lessons reflects the children's own interests in order to develop a love of learning about the world around them.

 Geographical work undertaken within the school has been carefully organised to provide breadth and depth of knowledge and understanding as well as developing skills.
 The development throughout each phase builds on children’s previous work.

 In the Nursery and Reception classes Geography is taught as an integral part of topic work covered during the year.
 In the Foundation Stage Geography is about the children having the opportunities to find out and learn about the world they live in.
 The Geography side of the children’s work is related to the Knowledge and Understanding of the World objectives set out in the Early Years Foundation Stage Curriculum.

 Key Stages 1

 At Key Stage 1, Geography is about developing knowledge, skills and understanding relating to the children’s own environment and the people who live there and developing an awareness of the wider world through cross-curricular topics.
-The children focus on small localities, comparing our own to two different localities in Kenya (including that of our partner school - Joyland Prime Academy).
+The children will learn where our school is in the world and the geographical features of our surroundings.
+They will focus on small localities, comparing our own to two different localities in Kenya (including that of our partner school - Joyland Prime Academy).